Why I Almost Left the Mormon Church

 Another question that caused me deep heartache was wondering whether I would still feel comfortable raising my children in the church.
 After a great deal of thought, I finally came to the conclusion that yes, it will be possible for me to happily raise my children with the church in their lives.

-The reason I feel comfortable about this is because both my wife and I have committed to building a positive family culture that is stronger than the culture of the church (See My Guide to Building a Strong Family Culture).
+The reason I feel comfortable about this is because both my wife and I have committed to building a positive family culture that is stronger than the culture of the church (See "How to Build a Strong Family Culture: A Step-by-Step Guide").
 In essence, instead of the church being the central unit, our family will be.
 The church will simply be a part of our family’s life.
 In essence, we hope our family will truly be “family centered, church supported.”

 I now view the church in the same way that I view any other human or organization, having both strengths and weaknesses.
 My goal and the goal of my family is to benefit from the strengths and minimize the effects of the weaknesses.

 After going through my faith transition, something that is still hard for me is to feel accepted at church.
 When other members get up and bear their testimonies, I feel like mine wouldn’t be as appropriate to share.
 I still feel uncomfortable about telling other members about the petals that make up my precious flower.